 It is a common understanding that the more luxurious the car is, the higher the price will be.
 Hence this is the reason why you need to set an objective for having a car.
-Let's say you need a car just for yourself to travel, then you would not need a big car like a Range Rover Evoque, unless of course if you are filthy rich and not sure what to do with all your money.
+Let's say you need a car just for yourself to travel, then you would not need a big car like a Range Rover, unless of course if you are wealthy and not sure what to do with all your money.

-Other than that, objectively-speaking if the main purpose of you having a car is solely for travel, you may want to look at probably Honda Jazz which could still bring yourself around the island.
-But if you have a big family, obviously a Jazz could not accommodate to your family's needs and space.
-An MPV would be the ideal type of car for you if you have a family of more than 4 members.
+Honestly, if the main purpose of you having a car is solely for travel, you probably may want to look at a car like the Honda Jazz which could still bring yourself around the island at a reasonable.
+But if you have a big family, a small hatchback like the Jazz cannot accommodate your family's needs and space.
+In that case, an MPV would be the ideal type of car for you if you have a family of more than four members.

 It will be a little more pricier when a Japanese-make MPV is compared to a Japanese-make hatchback.
 Hence, choose your car wisely and eliminate all the extra features that you might not even need in a car and you will soon realise you're becoming more budget-savvy in terms of the products you purchase in the future.

 4. Do a Thorough Check on the Car

 You may find that cars with their COE expiring in one or two years tend to be cheaper.
 But bear in mind that these cars are eight to nine years old.
 Their mechanical structure and engines might not work as perfectly as how they did eight to nine years ago.
 This increases the possibility of the cars breaking down or malfunctioning.
 It may result in you not spending a lot of money in buying the car, but spending more money for maintenance and repairs instead.